tokamak-network/EVM-VDF-Verifier/docs/index.md

 -   [4]: bStar -> The bStar value of the round.
 This is updated on recovery stage.
 -   [5]: commitsString -> The concatenated string of the commits of the operators.
 This is updated when commit
 -   [6]: omega -> The omega value of the round.
 This is updated after recovery.
 -   [7]: stage -> The stage of the round.
-0 is Recovered or NotStarted, 1 is Commit, 2 is Reveal which is not used in this contract.
+0 is Recovered or NotStarted, 1 is Commit
 -   [8]: isCompleted -> The flag to check if the round is completed.
 This is updated after recovery.
--   [9]: isAllRevealed -> The flag to check if all the operators have revealed their commits.
-We don't use this flag in this contract.

 #### Parameters